-Medication-assisted treatment is one way to help those with opioid addiction recover their lives.
-There are three, equally important parts to this form of treatment:
+Medication-assisted treatment is one way to help those with opioid use disorder recover their lives.
+There are three, equally important parts to this model of treatment:

 • Support from family and friends.

-Medication-assisted treatment is treatment for addiction that includes the use of medication along with counseling and other support.
+Medication-assisted treatment includes the use of medication along with counseling and other support.
 Treatment that includes medication is often the best choice for opioid or alcohol use disorders.

-Taking medication for a substance use disorder is like taking medication to control heart disease or diabetes.
-It is NOT the same as substituting one addictive drug for another.
-Used properly, the medication does NOT create a new addiction.
-It helps people manage their addiction so that the benefits of recovery can be maintained.
+Taking medication for a substance use disorder is similar to taking medication to control heart disease or diabetes.
+It is NOT substituting one addictive drug for another.
+Used properly, medication does NOT create a new addiction.
+It helps people manage addiction so that the benefits of recovery can be maintained.

-The most common medications used in treatment of substance use disorders are methadone and buprenorphine, naltrexone, and Vivitrol (injectable slow release naltrexone).
-All of these medications have the same positive effect: they reduce problem addiction behavior.
+The most common medications used in treatment of substance use disorders are methadone, buprenorphine, naltrexone, and Vivitrol (injectable slow release naltrexone).
+All of these medications have the same positive effect: they help reduce problem addiction behavior.

 When a person decides to try medication-assisted treatment, the first step is to meet with a doctor or other medical staff member.
 This first meeting is called an assessment.
 The person is asked questions such as:

-• How long have you been taking the drug?
+• How long have you been using the drug?

 • Do you drink alcohol?

-• What are your drug-taking and drinking habits and patterns?
+• What are your drug using and drinking habits and patterns?

 • Have you been in treatment before?